akpatiudo/democli/README.md

 ## *Azure Pipeline for Seamless CI/CD*
 Azure Pipeline complements Terraform by providing a robust CI/CD platform.
 It seamlessly integrates with version control systems, such as Git, enabling automatic triggering of pipelines upon code changes.
 With Azure Pipeline, organizations can define and automate their deployment workflows, including testing, approval gates, and release to production.
 This approach significantly reduces the manual intervention required in the deployment process, enhancing efficiency and reliability.

+## *When to use laC
+You use a large amount of laaS resources.
+Your infrastructure is rented from many different providers or platforms.
+You need to make regular adjustments to your infrastructure.
+You need proper documentation of changes made to your infrastructure.
+You want to optimize collaboration between administrators and developers

 ## *Prerequisites*